VOD film review: Shutter Island

 Slumming it through a trashy genre, Scorsese’s Shutter Island is so steeped in gothic horror cliches that sometimes it steps right off the cliff.
 It’s thanks to DiCaprio’s angry, simmering presence that the screenplay stays anchored to its rock.
 If not, you’d see it drowning it from a mile away.

-Striking shots, reverberating visuals, Shutter Island is a perfectly predictable B-movie.
+Striking shots, reverberating visuals, Shutter Island is a highly entertaining B-movie.
 It’s just a shame it lasts two and a half hours.